 In studying scripture, we need to be present in that moment.
 The Devil wants us to be distracted.
 Choosing a print Bible helps to keep the reader focused.

-Problem #2: Bible apps are not as effective as print reading.
+The research shows that Bible apps are not as effective as a physical Bible.

 We don’t want to scan the Bible, we must study the Bible.
 If reading comprehension is a priority, reading a Bible in printed format is foundational to that goal!